hynek/structlog/docs/getting-started.md

   That in turn uses `repr` to serialize all values to strings.
   Thus, it's easy to add support for logging of your own objects.
 - It's rendered in nice {doc}`colors <development>` (the [*colorama*] package is needed on Windows).
-- If you have [*rich*] or [*better-exceptions*] installed, exceptions will be rendered in colors and with additional helpful information.
+- If you have [*Rich*] or [*better-exceptions*] installed, exceptions will be rendered in colors and with additional helpful information.

 Please note that even in most complex logging setups the example would still look just like that thanks to {doc}`configuration`.
 Using the defaults, as above, is equivalent to: